Kumano Kodo

 - One bag for luggage transfer

-- Shirts, pants, shorts, underwear, socks, hat, masks
+- Shirts, pants, shorts, underwear, socks, hat

-- Hiking shoes (slippers are available at accommodation)
+- Slippers are available at accommodation

-- Hiking Pole(s)
+- Hiking Pole(s) are a must!

 - Rainproof jacket